 He played with many of exciting musicians such Francesco Tristano, Bachar Mar-Khalifé, Jef Neve, Kenny Barron & Magic Malik, wrote music for theater and film and leaded a jazz quartet.
 Today he mixes emotional classical music with minimal electronic sounds, although Schumacher himself considers each classification obsolete.
 To him, music is a single, limitless playground.

 2018 also marked a new beginning for Pascal Schumacher, who upon invitation to play at Jazz & The City Festival In Salzburg, started to develop his own solo material.
-The experience opened up an entirely new path for the composer culminating in his debut solo album, SOL.
-SOL captures Schumacher’s newfound passion for solitude in all its magnetism all the while remaining true to the main characteristic of his relationship with the vibraphone; intimacy.
-SOL has ben released via Neue Meister in June 2020.
+The experience opened up an entirely new path for the composer culminating in his debut solo album, SOL, which he released in 2020 under Neue Meister.
+Two years later, in early 2022, his second solo album LUNA followed, which he is currently touring all over Europe, including Philharmonie Luxembourg and Elbphilharmonie Hamburg.

 Pascal is a Yamaha Artist and a Professor for Jazz and Classical Percussion at the Conservatoire de Musique de Luxembourg. - He is the Artistic Director of the innovative 'Reset' Music Festival at Abbaye Neimenster and an Ambassador for SOS Children's Villages International - Luxembourg.